Ensure your online account is up to date in case of postal disruption. Update your account here.

 - Normal pregnancy or childbirth.

-- An incident occurring when the vehicle is being driven by an unlicensed driver.
+- Incident while driven by an unlicensed driver.

 - Carrier-caused delays.